emacsmirror/org-contrib/README.md

 from the next minor or major release of this repository.
 As a user, please carefully track the new URL where the add-on is now maintained.

-If you want to maintain some of these add-ons, please send me an email at `bzg@gnu.org` once you set up a separate repository for them.
+If you want to maintain some of these add-ons, please send an email to
+<mailto:emacs-orgmode@gnu.org> or to <mailto:yantar92@posteo.net>
+(privately) once you set up a separate repository for them.

 # License